loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 The following new C functions have been added:

-Memory allocation functions that use the library’s allocator.
+Memory allocation functions that use the library's allocator.

 H5allocate_memory
 H5resize_memory